 If you want your toddler to be able to safely be at counter height with you to cook or to play while you cook, an actual learning tower is a must.
 This is probably the most used item in my kitchen!

-Why Learning Towers are So Awesome for Families with Toddlers
+Why Learning Towers Are So Awesome for Families with Toddlers

 - They offer a safe way for toddlers to be at kitchen counter height without excessive worry that they’ll fall.

-- This allows toddlers to be part of the action when you’re cooking dinner, cleaning up, or otherwise are busy in the kitchen—and they love that!
+- This allows toddlers to be part of the action when you’re cooking dinner, cleaning up, or are otherwise busy in the kitchen—and they love that!

 - They’re a great spot for toddlers to safely stand when they’re actually helping you cook (if you do that sort of thing with your littles!).